jon-jacky/Piety/scripts/README.md

 - **console_tasks.py**: Creates a console *Session* instance with three *Job* instances: the *pysh* shell, the *ed* line editor, and the *edd* display editor.
-The application in each job is a *Command* instance, each with its own *reader* method.
+The application in each job is a *Command* instance, each with its own *reader* method that reads and possibly preprocesses its input.
   This module is used by the *piety* script.
   It also has a *main* method that runs the session in a simple blocking event loop, without the Piety scheduler.

-- **console_char_tasks.py**: Like *console_tasks*, but uses the *Command*
+- **console_char_tasks.py**: Like *console_tasks*, but uses the
-  class in the mode where the environment reads the input and passes it to the instances.
+  *Command* class in the mode where a caller outside the instance reads and possibly preprocesses the input and passes it to each instance's *handle_key* method.
 Used with the *piety.twisted* script, and also has its own *main* method to run the session.

 - **embedded**: Runs the Piety scheduler with the two concurrent file writer tasks created by *writer_tasks*, but without an interactive